axelvaldez/radical-companies/_posts/2023-01-11-resistance-to-co-ownership.markdown

    width="100%"
    alt="caca">
  </div>
  <p>Resistance to co-ownership will come from everywhere.
-A safe bet is that the sole owners will say that it is a communist plot.
+A safe bet is that some, maybe many, owners will say that it is a communist plot.
 But it will come from non-onwers, too.</p>

 <img src="images/image1.png" width="" alt="alt_text" title="image_tooltip">